-Box Breathing Technique: How To Do It & Its Benefits
+Box Breathing Technique: Benefits and How To Practice?

-Breathing is a natural process but it also a conscious and an unconscious act.
-Box breathing is one of the common and powerful breathing techniques that many people use to promote relaxation and find calm.
+Breathing, after all, is a natural process but it is also a conscious and an unconscious act.
+Out of the many deep breathing techniques, box breathing is one of the most common and powerful breathing techniques that many people use to promote relaxation and find calm.
 With the help of box breathing, you can learn to breathe in a normal rhythm, relax your body, and improve your focus.

-Box breathing is also known as square breathing and is easy to learn and practice.
+Box breathing, also known as square breathing, 4×4 breathing, Four-square breathing, or Equal breathing is easy to learn and practice.
 It can especially help people with stress issues.
 When our fight or flight response is triggered, box breathing can help in re-centering ourselves.

 Box breathing is a powerful stress reliever and it can benefit all – from police officers and doctors to soldiers and people with high-stress professions.
 This technique involves taking slow, deliberate, and deep breaths; it involves inhaling on a count of four, holding in your breath for four, exhaling on four, and holding the exhale for four.